 A temporary absence due to sickness, accident or authorized leave of absence will not be considered termination of service, as long as this absence does not exceed one year.
-An adjustment in credited service may be required.
+An adjustment in credited service may be required and you will be required to pay back missed pension contributions.
+This absence must be approved by your appointing authority and the Personnel Officer.